DIY Mic “EMR 10MH” induction microphone (#666.013)

 The only difference in this circuit is the inductor instead of the AOM-5024L-HD-R electret microphone capsule.
 Like this diagram shows. (made with free CircuitLab.com)

-This specific inductor was chosen for it’s very high sensitivity (Henry rating), low price and small enough size that it could fit into the end of an XLR connector to keep with the compact nature of these EMR line of microphones.
+This specific inductor was chosen for it’s high sensitivity (Henry rating), very low price and small enough size that it could fit into the end of an XLR connector to keep with the compact nature of these line of microphones.

-The same filtering circuit was used as in the 5024, as it proved perfectly applicable for recording electromagnetic interference.
+The same filtering circuit was used as in the 5024, as it proved perfectly acceptable for recording electromagnetic interference.

-I originally sourced my inductors from Amazon which I’ve started boycotting because they’re a vile corp.
-I’ve sourced an alternative 10mH inductor in the same format HERE or an even more sensitive one HERE.
+I originally sourced my inductors from Amazon which I’ve started boycotting for many reasons.
+I’ve sourced an alternative 10mH inductor in the same format HERE or an even more sensitive one HERE, which I couldn’t find at the time of making this.